ZaelonD/Data_Structures_and_Algorithms_in_Java/README.md

 carrying it toward out on the right.
 Modify the bubbleSort() method so that it’s bidirectional.
 This means the in index will first carry the largest item from left to right as before, but when it reaches out, it will reverse and carry the smallest item from right to left.
-You’ll need two outer indexes, one on the right (the old out) and another on the left.
+You'll need two outer indexes, one on the right (the old out) and another on the left.

-**My modify of bubbleSort() method:**
+**My modifying of bubbleSort() method:**

 ```
 public void bubbleSort() {